parser-tongue/ALP-Corpus/README.md

 Additionally, I have provided a Google Drive with pre-trained embeddings as KeyedVectors, as well as the pre-trained Normalizer used. https://drive.google.com/drive/folders/1eXGLqmpj-HPLrI0hue45Y6jAjISuoE6H?usp=sharing

+All of the above resources are best placed in the same local repository so that the notebooks all running fine.